techvsva/rsDicountassignment/README.md

 1.JAVA8
 2.MAVEN
 3.Git
-4.Any preferred IDE for development and testin pusposes.
+4.Any preferred IDE for development and testing pusposes.
 5.SONARCUQE

 ### Installing

-Download zip or copy the porject url and cole it into you local machine using git clone command
+Download zip or copy the porject url and clone it into you local machine using git clone command

 ## Install and Run